-Figure 3.
+Figure 1c.
 Logged Bland-Altman analysis of 3o-mini LR predictions compared to reference standard.

-Subgroup logged Bland-Altman analysis was also performed for the 3o-mini LLM to evaluate the performance of the model based on specific types of medical diagnostic tools; see Table 1 and Figure 4.
+Subgroup logged Bland-Altman analysis was also performed for the o3-mini LLM to evaluate the performance of the model based on specific types of information.
+Estimates of the LRs of historical findings were most accurate and precise (mean bias 0.99-fold, 95% agreement 0.71-fold to 1.3-fold), followed by imaging findings and signs/symptoms.; see Table 1 and Figure 4.

-Table 1.
-Summary of medical diagnostic subgroups and sample sizes.